sbourdelin/linux/Documentation/media/uapi/v4l/vidioc-g-fmt.rst

 On success 0 is returned, on error -1 and the ``errno`` variable is set appropriately.
 The generic error codes are described at the :ref:`Generic Error Codes <gen-errors>` chapter.

+EACCES
+    The format is not accessible until another buffer type is configured.
+    Relevant for the V4L2_BUF_TYPE_VIDEO_CAPTURE and
+    V4L2_BUF_TYPE_VIDEO_CAPTURE_MPLANE buffer types of mem2mem decoders, which require the format of V4L2_BUF_TYPE_VIDEO_OUTPUT or
+    V4L2_BUF_TYPE_VIDEO_OUTPUT_MPLANE buffer type to be configured first.

 EINVAL
     The struct :c:type:`v4l2_format` ``type`` field is